ramyajallygama/Data-Science/README.md

 ### Hi there 👋

 <!--
-I am currently learning Data science Machine Learning,Here is the Linear regression model.
+I am currently learning Data science Machine Learning,Here are the models.
 -->